New breed of action hero coolly walks toward explosion - The Beaverton

 New breed of action hero coolly walks toward explosion

-– Tired of the same old action movie trope of the badass protagonist calmly strolling away from an he just caused, film producers are pushing for their heroes to break the mould and instead walk nonchalantly towards the fiery blaze for additional dramatic effect.
+– Tired of the same old action movie trope of the badass protagonist calmly strolling away from an he just caused, producers are pushing for their heroes to break the mould and instead walk nonchalantly towards the fiery blaze for additional dramatic effect.

-“It’s just the inevitable march of progress,” explained Josh Matler, producer of the upcoming thriller ‘Guntown’ “Our viewers already know that the lead character will defy all known laws of thermodynamics as he strides confidently away from a massive fireball just ten feet behind him.
+’s just the inevitable march of progress,” explained Josh Matler, producer of the upcoming thriller ‘Guntown’.
+“Our viewers already know that the lead character will defy all known laws of thermodynamics as he strides confidently away from a massive fireball just ten feet behind him.
 What they won’t expect is their hero walking into one with the air of a man who has no time for skin-melting temperatures.”

 Greg McClaren, the stuntman who will actually be walking towards the explosion in place of lead actor Chad Harrington (who has a of performing his own stunts but for some reason declined this time), admitted he had his doubts about the possibility of shooting the scene, but said “if I don’t die, it’ll look really goddamn cool.”